How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 3. Change user permission for the shared folder.

-For now, our Arch Linux is our host system but keep in mind that the host system does not matter in this case as we shall do all settings there in the guest system.
+For now, our Arch Linux is our host system, but keep in mind that the host system does not matter in this case as we shall do all settings there in the guest system.

-Note: If as a guest you are using another distribution then look at instructions or Debian.
+Note: If you are using another distribution as a guest, then look at instructions or Debian.
 This is a universal way and shall work for all.

 First things first, you need to keep your Arch Linux guest system up to date, for this open the terminal and update it.